Artist Statement

 My Artistic Journey

-From the first pull of the screen printing squeegee, to covering the walls of local bakeries and coverage on the news.
+From the first pull of the screen printing squeegee, to covering the walls of local businesses and coverage on the news.

 I learned how to screen print at the legendary Iskra Print Collective in Burlington, Vermont, just a few blocks from my home.
 The 2023 Winter Class Showcase was the first time I showed artwork publicly.